Matcha bowl care and handling guide | Learn the correct way to handle each type of bowl

 Matcha bowl, light green Kochi, cherry blossoms and Kanze water, Ichijo - Handcrafted Japanese pottery from Kyoto - Kyo ware / Kiyomizu ware.

-This matcha bowl is characterized by its three-dimensional frame (itchin) and vivid colors.
+This matcha bowl is characterized by its three-dimensional frame (itchin) and vibrant colors.

-It is sensitive to acids and shocks, so wash it gently by hand and be careful of temperature changes.
+It is vulnerable to acid and shock, so wash it gently by hand and be careful of temperature changes.

 glaze